iamEvanYT/electron-osa-bridge/README.md

 Apple Events only work in the main process.
 The module will log a warning if used in a renderer process:

 ```
-electron-osa-bridge: Running in Electron renderer process.
+osa-bridge: Running in Electron renderer process.
 Apple Events only work in the main process.
 ```

 ## Error Handling